oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/recommendations.md

 implement CSRF prevention and AS matching using signed JWTs in the `state` parameter.

+AS which redirect a request that potentially contains user credentials MUST avoid forwarding these user credentials accidentally (see (#redirect_307)).

 ### Authorization Code Grant {#ac}

 Clients utilizing the authorization grant type MUST use PKCE